LabKey/gradlePlugin/README.md

 (Earliest compatible LabKey version: 18.2)

 * update ClientApiDistribution to include the new jdbc jar file.
+* enable multiple worker threads for the GWT compile

 ### version 1.2.6
 *Released*: 7 May 2018